 It’s no longer enough to just show off your products.
 Now more than ever your first touch with customers needs to:

 Let me explain why and how with some nicely organized paragraphs and headers so you can easily navigate my reasoning.

 Why are Value and Credibility so important now?

 The truth is, there is a lot of competition on Facebook and Instagram these days, but it’s definitely not all of equal quality.
 Many e-commerce ads are run with short-sighted ad strategies, impossibly tight margins, and minimal thought towards building a brand.

 This means they’re also probably not providing adequate customer support, product quality, a respectful return policy… the list goes on.
-What this is that after one or two bad experiences with low-quality e-commerce brands, online audiences are more skeptical than ever.
+What this means is, after bad experiences with low-quality e-commerce brands, online audiences are more skeptical than ever.

 How does the “Customer Journey” play into this?

-The stages are often called different things but represent similar ideas: DISCOVERING, LEARNING/LIKING/TRUSTING, and BUYING.
+The stages are often called different things but represent similar ideas: DISCOVERING, LIKING/CONSIDERING/TRUSTING and BUYING.

 So what does a Customer Journey-optimized advertising strategy look like?